TL;DR

 | Year 5 | 6 Years (65% discount) | Base £1,125 + 5% Loading - 65% NCD | £413 | £1,499 | Finally returns to a near-normal premium, five years after the incident. |

-While having the right insurance is your ultimate shield, the best claim is the one you never have to make.
+While having the right insurance is your ultimate shield, the best claim is the one you generally not have to make.
 Adopting a proactive approach to safety and maintenance can significantly reduce your risk profile, keeping you safer and your premiums lower.

 A poorly maintained vehicle is an accident waiting to happen.
 Regular checks are a simple and effective form of prevention.
 A valid MOT is a legal requirement, but it is the bare minimum for safety.